The Lava Lakes are some of the most popular lakes in Central Oregon, due to both their jaw-dropping setting and productive trout fishing.

 This lake fishes similarly to nearby Hosmer Lake; so think shallow and stealthy.

-Little Lava Lake is home to brook trout in addition to rainbows.
-In fact, the trout population on the Upper Deschutes below Little Lava Lake is made up almost entirely of brook trout!
+Little Lava Lake is home to brook trout in addition to stocked rainbows.
+In fact, the trout population on the Upper Deschutes below Little Lava Lake is made up almost entirely of brook trout (with some native redsides as well).

 The rainbow and brook trout in Little Lava Lake can grow to be very large, and some fly fishermen prefer this lake to the bigger Lava Lake due to its depth, prolific hatches, and large fish.